Kaskit90/Kaskit90/README.md

-- 👋 Hi, I’m @Kaskit90
+- 👋 Hi, I’m Greg Smith
-- 👀 I’m interested in ...
+- 👀 I’m interested in switching careers into security and IT.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning endpoint security.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on security best practices.
-- 📫 How to reach me ...
+- 📫 How to reach me kaskit90@icloud.com

 <!---
 Kaskit90/Kaskit90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.